mirleu/moodle-local_navbarhelpmenu/README.md

-# Navigation Bar Help Menu for Moodle
+# Navbar Help Menu for Moodle

 A plugin that adds a configurable help menu to Moodle's navigation bar.